Casio fx-991MS Tips and Tricks

 2. Enter the number of variables, which is also the number of equations (2 or 3)

-3. Enter the 6 or 12 coefficients.
+3. Enter the 6 or 12 coefficients of the system of linear equations.

-4. Scroll through the solution vector.
+4. Scroll up and down through the solution vector.

-Solving arbitrary equations
+Solve arbitrary equations

 1. Enter the equation on the formula line. (e.g., 3X−8=5)